KA6-p/Smart-Personal-Management-System/README.md

 3 - Exit
 ```

-After logging in, the **Main Menu** gives you access to all modules:
+After a successful login, the main menu provides access to all modules:

 ```
 --- Main Menu ---